 API + MCP Guide

-Hyperplexity generates, validates, and updates research tables by synthesizing hundreds of calls to Perplexity and Claude.
+Subindex generates, validates, and updates research tables by synthesizing hundreds of calls to Perplexity and Claude.
 Give it a prompt or an existing table and it returns structured, verified answers across an entire research domain — not just a single query, but a complete field of questions answered at once.

 | What you want to do | How | Live example |